greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-redistribute.html.md

 ### <a id="no162282"></a>To redistribute tables with gpexpand

-1. Log in on the master host as the user who will run your Greenplum Database system, for example, `gpadmin`.
+1. Log in on the coordinator host as the user who will run your Greenplum Database system, for example, `gpadmin`.
 2. Run the `gpexpand` utility.
 You can use the `-d` or `-e` option to define the expansion session time period.
 For example, to run the utility for up to 60 consecutive hours:

     ```